lojul/loworks-two/content/en/approach/Scalable.md

 ---
-title: "Scalable"
+image: /images/scalable.png
-description: "We build software that grows in-line with with your business"
+title: Scalable
-image: "/images/four-arrows.png"
+description: We build software that grows in-line with with your business
 weight: 3
 ---